Pick a Great New Year’s Eve Cruise in Sydney 2022-23

 Live entertainment to keep you in a party mood till midnight.
 Window seats can be guaranteed for an extra $50pp.
 On sale now for $899pp.
 Sold out

 Captain Cook Rocket – The BYO option – you supply the food and drinks and let Captain Cook take care of the view.
 Board at King Street Wharf at 7.30pm for your 5.5-hour cruise.
-The 2023 early bird tickets are available now.
-Sold out
+Sold out.

 Other Sydney NYE cruise operators